Anxiety is something we all experience and some of us are more prone to it than others.

 Sleep disturbance

-These cause significant distress or impairment in functioning.
+These cause significant distress or impairment at work, at home, socially or in other ways.

 Statistics

-One in 20 people will suffer from generalized anxiety at some point in their life.
+If you have GAD, you are not alone!
+Almost one in 10 people will suffer from generalized anxiety disorder at some point in their life.

 Treatment

-Changing thoughts: People with generalized anxiety tend to focus on the “worse case scenarios” and all their ramifications, so they can be ready for it all should it happen!
-They hate uncertainty and try to problem-solve for every possible eventuality.
+Changing thoughts: If you have generalized anxiety disorder, you tend to focus on the worst-case scenarios and all their possible ramifications, so that you can be ready for it all should it happen.
+You don’t like uncertainty and try to problem-solve for every possible eventuality.

-They overestimate the danger and underestimate they ability to cope.
+You may, in those anxiety-provoking situations, overestimate the danger and underestimate your ability to cope.
 Cognitive re-structuring is used to correct these biases (overestimation and underestimation).
-Through therapy, one also learn to accept uncertainty as the stuff reality is made of: Very few things in life are certain, unchanging, and forever!
-Life is instead full of opportunities and new experiences, which permit new beginnings, growth and excitement.
+Through therapy, you will also learn to accept uncertainty as the stuff reality is made of: Very few things in life are certain, unchanging, and forever.
+Life is instead full of opportunities and new experiences, which allow for new beginnings, growth and excitement!

-Changing behaviors: People with generalized anxiety tend to procrastinate on making decisions or taking action (don’t want to make a move until they know for sure it is the right one).
+Changing behaviors: Those with generalized anxiety disorder tend to procrastinate on making decisions or taking action; they don’t want to make a move until they know for sure it is the right one.
 They seek reassurance from others or reassuring information.
-Treatment includes changing these behavior patterns by learning to effectively approach and solve problems (e.g., by writing and doing) and through action and exposure to situations outside of one’s comfort zone, developing the self-confidence to reassure oneself that “whatever comes my way, I can handle it”.
+Treatment includes changing these behavior patterns by learning to effectively approach and solve problems (e.g., by writing and doing), trying to reframe them as challenges and not threats, and through action and exposure to situations outside of one’s comfort zone, developing the self-confidence that allows for the attitude of “whatever comes my way, I can handle it!”.

 Optional additional treatment strategies